ye3010205121/RQD-estimation/README.md

 python imgensemble.py

-The segmentation result using ensemble model can be get
+The segmentation result using ensemble model can be obtained

-For all the codes, we have provided the sample data to run.
+For all the codes, we have provided the sample data to test.
 Only need to change the directory.

 Project is distributed under MIT Licence